 How Do You Choose Roots?

 Selecting good root vegetables is the opposite of selecting good fruit - the harder, the better.
 They should be smooth and free of gashes or bruises.
 When choosing roots that come with leafy greens (a bunch of beets, for example), make sure the stems and leaves of the greens are firm and bright.

 How Do You Store Root Vegetables?

-While you certainly don’t need to have a root cellar to purchase and enjoy roots, they are best stored in a cool, dark, humid room.
+While you certainly don’t need to have a root cellar to purchase and enjoy root vegetables, they are best stored in a cool, dark, humid room.
 When storing them in the refrigerator, keep roots in a paper or plastic bag in the crisper.
 Storing them uncovered causes them to soften and go bad quickly.

-What Are the Various Types of Roots?
+What Are the Types of Root Vegetables?

 There are almost too many to mention here!
 These are some of my favorites to cook with:

 They can be used both in sweet and savory applications and are very well-matched with coconut milk, honey, maple syrup, orange, cinnamon, ginger, pecans, cashews, walnuts, raisins, and curry powder.

 Golden beets are typically slightly sweeter than red beets.
 I find citrus (particularly oranges or clementines), blueberries, goat cheese, walnuts, ground cumin, cinnamon, and tahini are excellent compliments for beets.
 This Roasted Beet & Fig Salad is one of my go-to recipes, and this Roasted Beetroot Napoleon is one of my favorite dinner party recipes.

-Parsnips // Parsnips have a cinnamon-y flavor and resemble large white carrots (or albino carrots, as I like to call them).
+Parsnips have a cinnamon-y flavor and resemble large white carrots (or albino carrots, as I like to call them).
 They are harder than carrots and have a deeper, warm flavor.

-Turnips // While turnips are versatile, they are very subtle in flavor, which makes them great for pairing with more strongly flavored vegetables.
+While turnips are versatile, they are very subtle in flavor, which makes them great for pairing with more strongly flavored vegetables.
 They are great roasted, sautéed, or included in vegetable stir fry.
 You can also combine turnips with herbs, or use them in tomato-based chunky soups or creamy pureed soups.

-Yuca Root // Starchy and subtle in flavor, yuca is often used the same way in cooking as potatoes.
+Starchy and subtle in flavor, yuca is often used the same way in cooking as potatoes.
 It is best when roasted or fried, and it tastes like a potato wedge, although the texture is somewhat stringy.
 Yuca can be paired with a wide variety of herbs, spices, cheeses, and sauces.

 Ginger is most often used in ethnic food alongside coconut milk and a variety of vegetables, but its uses are virtually endless.
 Feeling like you’re getting a cold?
 Drink a kale-ginger detox smoothie and you'll feel like a million bucks!

-Onion & Garlic // There is debate as to whether or not onions and garlic are true root vegetables because they are bulbs and do not grow as deep as most of the other roots.
+There is debate as to whether or not onions and garlic are true root vegetables because they are bulbs and do not grow as deep as most of the other roots.
 Onions and garlic are widely used in cooking, as they both add a great deal of flavor to any dish, both raw and cooked.
 Both are considered to be heart-healthy veggies, increase circulation, and act as an anti-inflammatory.

 How Do You Prepare Root Vegetables?